NastMz/UniRutas/README.md

 ### Conclusion

-Please note that **FlexCore** is primarily designed for use within the **UniRutas** environment.
-It may not be easily implemented or used in other contexts.
-Consequently, this README does not comprehensively cover all of **FlexCore**'s capabilities or provide extensive usage examples.
+**FlexCore** is primarily designed for use within the **UniRutas** environment, but it can also be adapted for other projects.
+However, please note that a comprehensive guide for its use outside of **UniRutas** is not currently available.

-However, if you find **FlexCore** useful as a starting point for your own project, you're welcome to use it.
+Despite this, if you find **FlexCore** useful and wish to use it as a starting point for your own project, you're welcome to do so.
 If **FlexCore** has been helpful to you, please consider giving it a star.